 Most competitor research tools lists are useless because they mash five different jobs into one fake category.
 If you only need keyword overlap, buy an SEO tool.
 If you need ongoing monitoring, buy a monitor.
-If you need account-level competitor intelligence, buy something built for company data.
+If you need account-level company intelligence, buy something built for company data.
 The expensive mistake is buying a bloated suite because the demo looked smart.

-When I was running FluxoMetric, I learned very quickly that “all-in-one” usually means “half-useful across six tabs.”
-I burned ~$4K/mo at one point on software that made me feel informed while I was still blind to the only thing that mattered: what changed, who moved, and whether the move actually affected my market.
+When I was running FluxoMetric, I learned the hard way that "all-in-one" usually means "half-useful across six tabs."
+I burned ~${"4K"}/mo on tools that made me feel informed while I was still blind to the part that mattered: what changed, who moved, and whether the move affected my market.

 TL;DR